Colleges are required to file the Form 1098-T. Among the many items reported, the two primary are:

 - Scholarships, grants, reimbursements or other types of sponsorships not administered or processed by SBCC Financial Aid

-Beginning with the 2011 tax year, Veterans Education Benefit amounts received (Post 9/11 GI Bill) will now be included in Box 5.
+∴ Beginning with the 2011 tax year, Veterans Education Benefit amounts received (Post 9/11 GI Bill®) will now be included in Box 5.
 For additional information on Veteran's Education Benefits, please visit either the IRS or the Department of Veterans Affairs website.

 This box shows any adjustments made to scholarships or grants previously reported on a prior year Form 1098-T. This amount may affect the amount of any allowable tuition and fees deduction or education credit you may claim for the prior year.
 This also may require you to file an amended income tax return (Form 1040X) for the prior year.

 ∴ See IRS Form 8863